 Only a thick, big manly wrist can handle the big dial of the watch.
 Don’t get confused by the small screen size of the watch, it constitutes roughly 75% of the overall screen.

 Like almost all watches in our curated list, Fossil Gen 5 allows for interchangeable straps.
-You can change the straps and attach third-party straps with the watch.
+You can change the straps and attach third-party straps to the watch.

 The latest version of the watch, Fossil Gen 5 LTE, offers cellular connectivity but you will have to pay $100 extra for it.

-Amazfit is a leading chinese brand in the wearable industry and is famous for its cur-rate products.
-Amazfit GTS Watch is in line with the company’s policy to mimic proven designs and provide most features possible in a limited budget.
+Amazfit is a leading Chinese brand in the wearable industry and is famous for its cur-rate products.
+Amazfit GTS Watch is in line with the company’s policy to mimic proven designs and provide most features possible on a limited budget.

 By the look of it, you can guess how unoriginal is the design of the watch.
 However, if you are on a shoestring budget, you couldn’t care less.